rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_Complete.md

 ### Image as a 2D signal

-The **signal** is a function depending on some variable with pyhsical meaning.
+The **signal** is a function depending on some variable with physical meaning.
 The **image** is a continuous function, where we either have 2 variables `x y` which are the coordinates, or, in case of a video, three variables `x y` and the corresponding time in the video.
 Usually, the value of the function is the **brightness**.

-*Images in Python:*
+_Images in Python:_

 ```python
     # Load a picture into Python